 - Co-leading with other interns group activities in an after school program

 - Co-teaching a class (teacher splits class in half – teacher teaches new lesson, bi-co student teaches the same thing?
 Something different?
 Reviews other work?)

 - Conversing with mentor about teaching, students, the subject matter or curriculum, and about teaching as a career

 - Creating or posting bulletin board displays, putting related material on blackboard or overhead for teacher, helping students create classroom displays or other visuals

-- Creating reading lists/reading and summarizing books to help mentor or students make choices
+- Creating reading lists; writing summaries of books to help mentor or students make choices

 - Grading quizzes and tests